wwood/singlem/docs/usage/summarise.md

     [default: maximal number such that all samples have sufficient counts]

+**\--collapse-to-sample-name** *COLLAPSE_TO_SAMPLE_NAME*

+  Merge all OTUs into a single OTU table, using the given sample name.
+    Requires archive OTU table input and output.

 **\--collapse-coupled**

   Merge forward and reverse read OTU tables into a unified table.